Leethring/piano-sound-samples/README.md

 Tags: #Piano #SoundSample #Keyboard

-A collection of piano 88 key sound samples with its related staff and keyboard.
+A collection of piano 88 key sound samples with its related staffs.

 For piano learning and memory, I collect all piano sound samples.
-This repository is for someone who finds himself (or herself) lacking music sensitivity, always relies on the piano staff, and plays keyboard with staff, not music&mdash;em...I mean myself, hahaha.
+This repository is for someone who finds them lacking music sensitivity, always relies on the piano staff, and plays keyboard with staff, not music&mdash;em...I mean myself, hahaha.

-If you like me to want to improve your piano listening skill and want to link the sound to the key or the stall, this repository is for you.
-Also, if you just need these sound databases, you can directly download them.
+If you like me want to improve your piano listening skill and want to link the sound to the key or the staff, this repository is for you.
+Also, if you just need this sound database, you can directly download them.

 For memory, I have created an Anki deck package, if you are familiar with Anki, just use it.
-If you are not familiar with Anki, I recommend it for you, it's really a good tool for memory.
-Here is its website, you can download it from the web [Anki](https://apps.ankiweb.net/).
-I also provide a useful tutorial web: [leananki](https://leananki.com/)

-If this repository helped you, please star it.
-If you find some missed key, or mistake, please let me know it, or commit it directly, think you.

-## Sound Samples Download
+## Download Sound Samples

 All sound samples are in the [sound keyboard staff](https://github.com/Leethring/piano_88_key_sound_sample/tree/master/sound_keyboard_staff) directory, you can click `Download` badge to download this repository.

-## Name Rule
+## Naming Rule

-When you find the mp3 file, you may feel WTF.
 For the simplicty of creating, I simplify the name fo file.
-Below I will explain it.
+I will explain it below.

 The name is base on this picture:
 ![piano keyboard](Piano%20Keyboard.png)